The Old Bar: History

-In October 2024, Ramrod 2005 Pty Ltd (ACN 113 721 985), the company that had owned and operated The Old Bar since its early years, was placed into liquidation.

-Before the liquidation, the operation of the venue had been transferred to a new entity, TOB Fitzroy Pty Ltd, whose sole shareholder is Liam Matthews wife, Meg Butler.

-The change in corporate structure followed financial difficulties among related businesses owned by the same group of operators, including FNB Hotel Pty Ltd, the company behind the Carringbush Hotel in Abbotsford, which entered liquidation in June 2024.

-Despite these restructures, the venue has continued to be managed by long-time operators Liam Matthews, Singajaya Unlayati and Joel Morrison.

 Music

-The current owners, Singajaya Unlayati, Liam Matthews and Joel Morrison consolidated and developed the bar as a music venue showcasing local and international bands and artists in the musical genres rock, country, folk, experimental, punk, post-punk, heavy metal and hardcore, amongst others.
+The current management consolidated and developed the bar as a music venue showcasing local and international bands and artists in the musical genres rock, country, folk, experimental, punk, post-punk, heavy metal and hardcore, amongst others.

 The venue continues to host many independent local, Australian and international acts, including Blag Dahlia (The Dwarves), Charlie Parr, Okkerville River, Cash Savage and the Last Drinks, Graveyard Train, C.W.
 Stoneking, Six Ft Hick, The Nation Blue, The Meanies, Children Collide, Delaney Davidson, Mikelangelo & The Tin Star, Spod, Little John, Eddy Current Suppression Ring, Kim Salmon, and Dave Graney.

-Community Involvement
+Community involvement

 The Old Bar has also hosted fundraising events for wider causes, including flood relief event Banana-peel and a month-long string of benefit shows, including live broadcasts of radio show 'Burning Vinyl' for local Community Radio station 3CR.
-The bar also hosts a popular weekly craft evening on Monday nights during winter, known as "Crotchety Knitwits", which focuses on crotchet and knitting.

-Legal Issues
+Legal issues

 The Old Bar, along with many inner city Melbourne music venues, faced noise and licensing restrictions imposed by local and state authorities in the past few years.
 Noise complaints from local residents, especially in new housing developments in the immediate vicinity forced the current owners to renovate in order to reduce ambient noise escaping from the venue.
-Following the Tote closure in 2010, Liam Matthews, one of the current owners, voiced an opinion, along with other venue operators, that local and state restrictions on licensed live music venues made it difficult for continued operation of such venues in the City of Yarra, at a public meeting.
+Following the Tote closure in 2010, then co-manager Liam Matthews voiced an opinion, along with other venue operators, that local and state restrictions on licensed live music venues made it difficult for continued operation of such venues in the City of Yarra, at a public meeting.
 He indicated a strong and unfair emphasis on existing business owners to comply to new development in the City.